Working with Diagrams

 View UML class diagram

-In the list that opens, select PHP Class Diagrams.
+In the list that opens, select PHP Class Diagram.
 PhpStorm generates a UML diagram for classes and their dependencies.

 View local changes as a diagram

 You can use the UML Class diagram to evaluate how your local code changes affect the model.

 The diagram opens in a popup.
 You can double-click a node to view changes in a Differences viewer.

 To view changes in revisions as a UML Class diagram, in the History tab of the Version Control tool window, select the desired revision and select Show Diff as UML from the context menu or press Ctrl+Shift+D.